JirosWorld/spacex-api/README.md

 ### Assignment:
 - create a Homepage with fetch to Company info + fetch all Crew + limit of 3 items and 'show more' button.
 - create a Crew page with search/filter by name + sort-buttons (by name and agency).
-- create session/local storage for giving a 'like' to Crew items/members that remains after browser refresh.
+- create session/local storage for giving a 'like' to Crew items/members that remains after browser refresh (NOTE: BROWSER RERFRESH FEATURE DOESN'T WORK, can only be viewed in browser's `DevTools >> Application >> LocalStorage`).

 ### Documentation:
 - https://github.com/r-spacex/SpaceX-API/tree/master/docs